Wellness Tourism Strategy

 As a destination already offering a diverse range of wellness activities, including nature experiences, hospitality with a link to local produce, wellness based accommodations, activities and experiences, the ASW region has significant opportunity to capitalise on the growing trend of wellness tourism to attract high yielding travellers.

-This TDMP project is supported by Tourism WA and is being undertaken by Australia’s South West in conjunction with Destination Wellbeing and Concept 2 Strategy.
+Australia’s South West Wellness Tourism Strategy is supported by Tourism WA and was undertaken by Australia’s South West in conjunction with Destination Wellbeing and Concept 2 Strategy

-If you would like to know more about the project, please contact the Lisa Spencer at [email protected]
+If you would like to know more about the strategy, please contact Emma Brown – Tourism Engagement Manager – [email protected] or Lisa Spencer at Destination Wellbeing – [email protected]